-I doubt my ability to mother my children and how to clean the floor (as if the two were of the same importance).
+Effects verbal abuse have on my mind: I doubt my ability to mother my children and how to clean the floor (as if the two were of the same importance).
 I live in a constant state of uncertainty.
 The world seems unsafe – the rules spontaneously change.
-I suffer stress headaches, irritability, and fatigue.
+The psychiatrist diagnosed me with Major Depressive Disorder.

 I am super-critical of myself to the point of decision-making paralysis.
 I would rather ask my husband and let him decide.
 The abuse I experience from my incompetence seems preferable to that from a wrong decision.
 I weigh my actions against what I suspect his reaction will be.
 I try to read his mind but ignore my own.

 Effects verbal abuse have on my body: I suffer stress headaches, irritability, and fatigue.

 The Effects Verbal Abuse Cause Can Destroy You

 My abuser’s preferences have replaced my morality, thinking and way of doing things.
 I am more him than me.
 I wasn’t always like this.
 The abuse is bad, but the things I’ve allowed to change in my mind and heart are horrid.

 It’s a disgusting and soul-killing way to live.